Sharp Fuss-Catalan thresholds in graph bootstrap percolation: Introduction

 \subsection{Related work}

 There is a large mathematical literature on bootstrap percolation.
 In particular, the $r$-neighbor dynamics on Euclidean lattices $\Z^d$ and cubes $[n]^d$ is well studied; see, e.g., \cite{vanEnt87,Sch92,AL88,Hol03,BBDCM12,HT24,CC99}.
-Moreover, Balister, Bollob\'{a}s, Morris and Smith \cite{BBMS25} have recently proven the {\it universality conjecture} concerning more general forms of monotone cellular automata.
-We also note that Janson, \L uczak, Turova and Vallier \cite{JLTV12} have studied the $r$-neighbor dynamics on $\Gnp$ in great detail.
+Moreover, Balister, Bollob\'{a}s, Morris and Smith \cite{BBMS25} (and see references therein) have recently proven the {\it universality conjecture} concerning more general forms of monotone cellular automata.
+We also note that Janson, \L uczak, Turova and Vallier \cite{JLTV12} (cf.\ \cite{FKR17,AK21,TGL19}) have studied the $r$-neighbor dynamics on $\Gnp$ in great detail.

 In graph theory, there has been continued interest in weak saturation and graph bootstrap percolation since the works of Bollob\'{a}s \cite {Bol68} and Balogh, Bollob{\'a}s, and Morris \cite {BBM12}.
-Bollob\'{a}s \cite {Bol68} initiated the study of the minimal number of edges in a weakly $H$-saturated subgraph of $K_n$.
-In \cite{Bol68}, this number is identified for $3\le r\le 6$.
+Bollob\'{a}s \cite {Bol68} initiated the study of the minimal number of edges in a weakly $K_r$-saturated subgraph of $K_n$, identifying this number when $3\le r\le 6$.
 Alon \cite{Alo85}, Frankl \cite{Fra82}, Kalai \cite{Kal84,Kal85} and Lov\'{a}sz \cite{Lov77} (cf.\ Yu \cite{Yu93}) generalized the result to all $r$.
-A hypergraph analogue of this classical result was obtained by Balogh, Bollob\'{a}s, Morris and Riordan \cite{BBMR12}.
-Many related problems have been studied.
-For example, several works study the running time (number of rounds until the $H$-dynamics stabilize and $\langle G\rangle_H$ is obtained) \cite {EJKL24,BPRS17,FMS25,GKP17,HL24,NR23}.
-Another line of research, initiated by Kor\'andi and Sudakov \cite {KS17}, studies the minimal number of edges in a subgraph of $G\sim\Gnp$ such that the $H$-dynamics, restricted to $G$, eventually adds all the edges in $G$; see also \cite{BMTRZ24,DHKSZ24,antonir2025does}.
+Later, Balogh, Bollob\'{a}s, Morris and Riordan \cite{BBMR12} obtained a hypergraph analogue of this classical result.
+See also \cite{AVZ25, BMTR21, FGJ13, Kal85, KMM21} (and references therein) for the bipartite case, and \cite{ST23, Ter2025, Tu1992} for the asymptotic behavior in the general case.
+Many other related problems have been studied.
+For example, there are several works on the running time (number of rounds until the $H$-dynamics stabilize); see, e.g., \cite {BKPS19,EJKL24,BPRS17,FMS25,GKP17,HL24,NR23}.
+Another line of research, initiated by Kor\'andi and Sudakov \cite {KS17}, studies the minimal number of edges in a subgraph of $G\sim\Gnp$ such that the $H$-dynamics, restricted to the ``host graph'' $G$, eventually adds all the edges in $G$; see also \cite{BMTRZ24,DHKSZ24,antonir2025does} for more recent progress in this direction.

 As discussed above, Balogh, Bollob{\'a}s, and Morris \cite {BBM12} initiated the study of threshold probabilities for $H$-percolation, primarily focusing on the case that $H=K_r$ is a clique.
 Some other types of template graphs $H$ have been studied in \cite{BBM12} and elsewhere, e.g, in \cite{BC22,BMTR21,BK24,BKK24}; however, a general understanding for {\it all} $H$ (see Problem 1 in \cite{BBM12}) remains widely open.